ravomaniry/car-accessories-1/README.md

 # Car Accessories System

-A comprehensive Arduino-based car accessories system that automatically activates a backup camera when reverse gear is engaged, with manual control capabilities, horn control, and GPS tracking functionality.
+A comprehensive Arduino-based car accessories system that automatically activates a backup camera when reverse gear is engaged, with manual control capabilities, horn control, GPS tracking functionality, and power management for accessories.

 ## Features